mm7259/WalmartLabsTicketServices/README.md

 ### Running the program

 Navigate to the cloned repository via terminal.
-Run the command "python tickets.py" in that directory.
+Run the command ".\venv\Scripts\activate".
+This will start up the virtual environment.
+Then run "python tickets.py".
 A command line interface will be shown where the user can choose from options 1-8.